Medusas71/Sailing-In-Space/TESTING.md

 ### Fan Goals

 1. As a fan and a record company, I would like to listen to the bands songs:
-    * This is achieved by clicking "The Music" navigation link at the top of each page in the fixed header
+    * This is achieved by clicking "The Music" navigation link at the top of each page in the fixed header.
+Once on "The Music" page, you can click the "Play" button next to each song.
+The song displays using Spotify in a new tab and it is up to the user to click play on the song.
+The users can also hear a snippet of the bands new upcoming single on "The Music" page.
     <p>&nbsp;</p>

 2. As a fan, I would like to learn about the bands history and the band members:
     * This is achieved by clicking "The Band" navigation link at the top of each page in the fixed header and the "About" navigation link in the fixed footer on every page.
+A snippet of information regarding the band is displayed on "the Band" page and there is a link to read more about the band.
+There is also a link against each band member that displays a modal with their bio included.
     <p>&nbsp;</p>

 3. As a fan, I would like to follow the band on social media: